Indian Economy / Fiscal System

 - Exemption of tax for small scale units with a turnover upto Rs.
 50 lakhs.

-Different tax reform measures were being taken by the Government of India based on the recommendations made by the above committees and the reforms are
+Different tax reform measures were being undertaken by the Government based on the recommendations made by the committees on tax reforms in India and the

-still continuing to this day.
-The biggest reform measure that was taken by Independent India is introduction of Goods And Services Tax ( GST ).
+reforms are still continuing to this day.
+The biggest and the recent tax reforms in India that was undertaken is the introduction of Goods And Services Tax (GST).

 - Goods And Services Tax - The Goods and Services Tax replaced almost all the existing indirect taxes throughout the country except Customs Duty